top of page

 Archive of Related Material

-There are a wide array of resources that discuss Mr. Nakayama and his abuse.
+There are a wide array of resources that discuss Nakayama and his abuse.
 Some books, many articles, and a large body of personal memoirs.

 On this page you will find records the Healing Fund has been able to: